 Implementation is the most stressful part of any major IT project.
 Planning can be time consuming, but if it is carried out properly, it reduces overall risk.
 The final migration is higher risk and needs testing to ensure that nothing is lost.

-If you are in the process of planning a migration to Azure or Amazon, please contact a member of our team to find out more about how we work, and how we can deliver a cloud migration project that improves your business.
+If you are in the process of planning a migration to Microsoft Azure or Amazon AWS, please contact a member of our team to find out more about how we work, and how we can deliver a cloud migration project that improves your business.